MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Experiments

 \subsection{Training settings}

-We trained three models on the undersampled k-space with R=4.
-The undersampling pattern of the first model was fixed equispaced (Fixed).
-The undersampling pattern of the two other models was varying equispaced, while the input of one of them is the two-channel k-space (Baseline), and the input of the second one consists of three channels where the third channel is the mask pattern (Mask).
+We trained three models on the undersampled k-space with R=4: 1) undersampled k-space with a fixed equispaced pattern (Fixed), 2) undersampled k-space with mask augmentations; varying equispaced pattern (Baseline), and; 3) undersampled k-space with mask augmentations, while the input consists of three channels where the third channel is the mask pattern (MA-RECON).
 We trained the models on transformed k-space to account for the orders of magnitude difference between the DC coefficient and the rest of the coefficients in the k-space.
-Specifically we used the following transformation:
+Specifically, we used the following transformation on the real and imaginary part of the k-space :

 All models were trained using the RMSprop algorithm.
-The initial learning rates were optimized for each model.
 An initial learning rate of 0.01 was used for all models.
 The initial learning rate was multiplied by 0.1 after 40 epochs for all models.
 We used the L1 norm between the 2 channels fully sampled k-space and the 2 channels reconstructed k-space as the loss function.
 We trained our models on two Nvidia A100 GPUs, each for 200 epochs.
 Training time took about 48 hours for each model.
 We selected the models with the best validation loss for our experiments.